Leadership

 3. Decision-making under uncertainty

 You will rarely have full information.
-Practice deciding with 70 percent of the facts and owning the call, instead of stalling for a certainty that never arrives.
+Effective leaders must make informed decisions with 70 percent of the facts and own the call, instead of stalling for a certainty that never arrives.

 4. Coaching and developing others